cobrowseio/cobrowse-enterprise-helm/README.md

-# Cobrowse
+# Cobrowse Enterprise

 [Cobrowse](https://github.com/cobrowseio/cobrowse-enterprise-helm)
-is an out-of-tree cobrowse app for Kubernetes.
+is an app packaged for Kubernetes.
 This chart will deploy the Kubernetes cobrowse application.
 This includes the following services: api, frontend, recording, proxy, and sockets.

 ## TL;DR;